-- Refer cases to MASH, and the police where appropriate, in a timely manner avoiding any delay that could place the child at more risk. - Assist the Director and Manager in fulfilling its safeguarding responsibilities set out in legislation and statutory guidance. - Attend appropriate training and demonstrate evidence of continuing professional development to carry out the role. - Ensure every member of staff knows who the DSO and the DSL's are, have an awareness of the DSL role and know how to contact them. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns about a child to the DSO/DSL and concerns about an adult to the Manager. - Be alert to children's poor or unusual patterns of attendance and follow up with families in a timely manner e.g. first day calls, referring to Local Authority Children's social care or the police if concerned - Ensure whole setting training occurs regularly, with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably.

-- Ensure any members of staff joining the setting outside the agreed training schedule receive induction prior to commencement of their duties. - Keep records of child protection concerns securely and separately from the main child file and use these records to assess the likelihood of risk. - Ensure chronologies of concerns are maintained and decisions/actions taken are recorded - Ensure that safeguarding records are transferred accordingly (separate from child files) and in a timely fashion when a child transfers setting. - Ensure that, where a child transfers setting and is on a Child Protection Plan or is a Child We Care For, their information is passed to the new setting immediately and that the child's social worker is informed.
-Consideration is given to a transition meeting prior to moving if the case is complex or on-going. - Be aware of the training opportunities and information provided by OSCB to ensure staff are aware of the latest local guidance on safeguarding - Develop, implement and review procedures in the setting that enable the identification and reporting of all cases, or suspected cases, of abuse. - Meet any other expectations set out for DSLs in KCSiE 2022. - Help promote educational outcomes, understand their academic progress and attainment, and maintain a culture of high aspirations for these children where safeguarding and welfare has been an issue; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - Work alongside and liaise with other agencies and the Three Safeguarding Partners in line with Working together to Safeguard Children. - Complete, along with the Management & Leadership Team, the Annual Safeguarding Self-Assessment Audit and return it to the Local Authority
+- Refer cases to MASH, and the police where appropriate, in a timely manner avoiding any delay that could place the child at more risk. - Refer to the Oxfordshire Threshold of needs to assist with decision making Oxfordshire-Threshold-of-Needs-2021.pdf (oscb.org.uk) - Assist the Director and Manager in fulfilling its safeguarding responsibilities set out in legislation and statutory guidance. - Attend appropriate training and demonstrate evidence of continuing professional development to carry out the role. - Ensure every member of staff knows who the DSO and the DSL's are, have an awareness of the DSL role and know how to contact them. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns about a child to the DSO/DSL and concerns about an adult to the Manager. - Be alert to children's poor or unusual patterns of attendance and follow up with families in a timely manner e.g. first day calls, referring to Local Authority Children's social care or the police if concerns are urgent. - Ensure whole setting training occurs regularly, with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably. - Ensure any members of staff joining the setting outside the agreed training schedule receive induction prior to commencement of their duties. - Keep records of child protection concerns securely and separately from the main child file and use these records to assess the likelihood of risk. - Keep detailed, accurate, secure written (or online) records of all safeguarding and welfare concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as Local Authority Children's Social Care or the Prevent program etc. - Ensure chronologies of concerns are maintained and decisions/actions taken are recorded - Ensure that safeguarding records are transferred accordingly (separate from child files) and in a timely fashion when a child transfers setting. - Ensure that, where a child transfers setting and is on a Child Protection Plan or is a Child We Care For, their information is passed to the new setting immediately and that the child's social worker is informed.
+Consideration is given to a transition meeting prior to moving if the case is complex or on-going. - Be aware of the training opportunities and information provided by OSCB to ensure staff are aware of the latest local guidance on safeguarding - Develop, implement and review procedures in the setting that enable the identification and reporting of all cases, or suspected cases, of abuse. - Meet any other expectations set out for DSLs in KCSiE 2024. - Help promote educational outcomes, understand their academic progress and attainment, and maintain a culture of high aspirations for these children where safeguarding and welfare has been an issue; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children. - Work alongside and liaise with other agencies and the Three Safeguarding Partners in line with Working together to Safeguard Children. - Complete, along with the Management & Leadership Team, the Annual Safeguarding Self-Assessment Audit and return it to the Local Authority